 The board carries out an annual risk-based review of the company’s portfolio; both through assessing each of the investments in isolations, but also the aggregated risk profile of the total portfolio.

-Further, the board ensures that the company has in place effective internal control procedures and appropriate risk management systems tailored to the company’s business activities.
-Aker has developed an authorisation matrix that forms part of its governing documents.
-Special expenditure approval procedures have also been developed.
+Further, the board ensures that Aker ASA and its subsidiaries have in place effective internal control procedures and appropriate risk management systems tailored to the group’s business activities.
+Aker ASA has developed an authorisation matrix that forms part of its governing documents.

 Financial reporting process

 Clearing meetings are held with the management teams of the operating subsidiaries in connection with the annual closing of accounts.
 The main purpose is to ensure high-quality financial reporting.
-Such clearing meetings focus on important items involving estimation and judgment, non-balance-sheet items, related-party transactions, new or modified accounting principles and special topics in the year-end closing process.
+Such clearing meetings focus on important items involving estimation and judgment, off-balance-sheet items, related-party transactions, new or modified accounting principles, internal control over financial reporting, and special topics in the year-end closing process.
 The external auditor participates in these meetings.
-In accordance with the same principles,

 The audit committee conducts a preparatory review of the quarterly and annual financial statements, focusing on items involving estimation and judgment, the application of new accounting principles and any material related-party transactions.

 The annual general meeting determines board remuneration after considering recommendations by the company’s nomination committee.
-The board members elected by and from among group employees and associated companies have reduced their board remuneration at their own initiative, in line with an agreement between employee organisations and Aker.
-Additional information on remuneration paid to individual board members for 2015 can be found in Note 36 to the consolidated accounts.
+The board members elected by and among the employees and associated companies have reduced their board remuneration at their own initiative, in line with an agreement between employee organisations and Aker.
+Additional information on remuneration paid to individual board members for 2018 can be found in Note 33 to the 2018 consolidated accounts.

 The President and CEO determines the remuneration payable to key executives in accordance with board guidelines.
 Aker ASA has no stock option programmes.
 The remuneration for executive management includes a fixed annual salary, standard employee pension and insurance schemes and a variable pay element.

-A share bonus award programme for employees (excluding the President and CEO) was established in 2011.
+Aker ASA has a share bonus award programme for employees (excluding the President and CEO).
 Share awards are subject to specified conditions and goal achievement.
 This incentive programme for employees is presented in Note 2 to the Aker ASA annual accounts.

-Further information on remuneration for 2015 for individual members of Aker’s executive management can be found in Note 36 to the consolidated accounts.
-The company’s guidelines for remuneration to executive management are described in Note 36, and will also be presented to shareholders at the annual general meeting in the form of a dedicated supporting document.
+Further information on remuneration for 2018 for individual members of Aker’s executive management can be found in Note 33 to the consolidated accounts.

 Some members of Aker’s executive management represent the company’s interests as board members of other Aker companies.
 They do not receive personal remuneration for these board memberships.